Data degradation

+Manifestations

 Primary storages

 Data degradation in dynamic random-access memory (DRAM) can occur when the electric charge of a bit in DRAM disperses, possibly altering program code or stored data.
 DRAM may be altered by cosmic rays or other high-energy particles.
 Such data degradation is known as a soft error.
 ECC memory can be used to mitigate this type of data degradation.

 Secondary storages

 Data degradation results from the gradual decay of storage media over the course of years or longer.
-Causes vary by medium:
+Causes vary by medium.